unioslo/zabbix-cli/docs/guide/configuration.md

 #### `legacy_json_format`

-Whether to use the legacy JSON format.
+Whether to use the legacy JSON format (pre-Zabbix CLI 3.0), where the output is a JSON mapping with numeric string keys for each result.
+See the [migration guide](/guide/migration) for more information.

 Type: `bool`
 Default: `false`